Abdominoplasty (Tummy tuck)

-The operation is usually done for cosmetic reasons, with the aim to improve the appearance of a flabby or bulging belly caused by ageing, pregnancies or rapid weight loss.
+The operation is usually done for cosmetic reasons.
+The aim is to improve the appearance of a flabby or bulging belly.
+Causes of a flabby or bulging belly may include:

 - correct abnormalities after a disease or surgery, such as removal of large pelvic tumours